Betting systems – the truth about lay betting systems!

 Let me show you another lay betting system example – if we take a look at horse racing this time we can discover how to stack the odds very much in the lay bettors favour, instead of the opposite being true when using the back betting system.

-LAY BETTING SYSTEMS: Using the same horse racing example as above with 12 runners.
-If you used the lay betting system to lay bet just one single horse in a race by using a betting exchange such as Betfair, the odds will be very much stacked in your favour, simply because with lay system betting you create a situation where only one horse is running AGAINST you (the horse that you have lay bet to lose the race).
+Using the same horse racing example as above with 12 runners.
+If you used the lay betting system to lay bet just one single horse in a race by using a betting exchange, the odds will be very much stacked in your favour, simply because with lay system betting you create a situation where only one horse is running AGAINST you (the horse that you have lay bet to lose the race).
 If any one of the other 11 horses actually go and win the race, then you win your lay bet (this is known as ‘lay betting’ or ‘lay betting system’) because you have put yourself in the unique position of having ALL of the remaining 11 horses in the race actually running FOR you.

 It is well worth taking the time to learn more about the fundamentals of betting exchanges and lay betting systems in general.
 I realise that lay system betting might appear to be a little confusing to you right now, particularly if you know absolutely nothing about the subject.
 However, taking the time to learn all that you possibly can should pay off handsomely in the future.
 The potential profits are there for the taking.